influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/scalar-values.md

 title: Extract scalar values in Flux
 list_title: Extract scalar values
 description: >
-  Use Flux stream and table functions to extract scalar values from Flux query output.
+  Use Flux dynamic query functions to extract scalar values from Flux query output.
   This lets you, for example, dynamically set variables using query results.
 menu:
   influxdb_2_0: